 You’ll receive a licence agreement to sign and return.

-Additionally, copyright owners may choose to directly license their songs for productions over a certain size, or of a certain type.
+Additionally, copyright owners may elect to directly license their songs for productions over a certain size, or of a certain type.
 Refer to our Dramatic Context information guide for the limitations of an APRA Dramatic Context licence.

 Licence Fee is the greater of (excl GST):